Skip to Content

 How Supply Chain Resilience Is Being Implemented

-Across Western Canada, supply chain resilience is no longer theoretical — it’s operational.
+Across Western Canada, supply chain resilience has moved from theory into everyday practice.
 Canadian organizations are actively restructuring how they source, move, and store freight to reduce exposure to disruptions and maintain continuity.
 These changes are visible across the logistics industry as companies adapt to lessons learned from the pandemic and ongoing global logistics volatility.

 • Increased regional sourcing to reduce dependency on global logistics routes